Return to home page

 However I decided that curries and chocolate could not be given up.
 In recent years, I have given up eating curry - much as I like it, it does not like me.
 Every so often I give up eating chocolate but seem to succumb again.
 I have also recently discovered that I am allergic to smoked food, which is a drag as I am very fond of smoked salmon, but its after-effects mean that it has had to be ditched.

 I gave up shaving in 1971.
 I would have given it up earlier, but was living with my mother and then my first wife, both of whom insisted that I persist with this bizarre ritual.
 It is said that beards turn off most women.
 It is obvious that they have never felt them.
 How can anyone prefer the feel of sandpaper to soft hair?
 (Warning: it takes a few weeks growth for a beard to feel good - stubble is like coarse sandpaper.)
 A man removing his facial hair is surely the acceptable face of transvestism.
 I am not ashamed of being a man, and have no desire to try and disguise myself as a woman.
 Everyone thought I was older than I was before I stopped shaving - everyone thinks I am younger than I am since.
 So much for the myth that beards make one look old!

 I gave up using titles some years ago.
 What's the point of being called 'Mr so-and-so' or some such?
 Why not call people by their names, rather than some impersonal, superfluous moniker?
-(As it happens, the initials of my given names are M.R., so that bank insists on putting 'MR MR DAVIDSON' on my cheques - I am told that 'Mr Mr' is a very posh title in the North of England!)
+(As it happens, the initials of my given names are M.R., so that a bank insisted on putting 'MR MR DAVIDSON' on my cheques - I am told that 'Mr Mr' is a very posh title in the North of England!)